Luis Desangles: Early life

-Luis Desangles was born in Santo Domingo to Juan Pedro Desangles, a native of the Pyrenees region in France living in the country since the 1830s and Teresa Sibilly, who was born in Curaçao to French parents, with whom he had four children: Epifanio (1858), Luis (1861), Pedro Nicolás (1863) and María Ana (1865).
+Luis Desangles was born in Santo Domingo to Juan Pedro Desangles, a native of the Pyrenees region in France living in the country since the 1830s and Teresa Sibilly, a native of Curaçao, with whom he had four children: Epifanio (1858), Luis (1861), Pedro Nicolás (1863) and María Ana (1865).
 Desangles was born in the same year in which Dominican conservatives annexed the country to Spain.
 As a child he showed a fondness for painting which his father encouraged, enrolling him in art classes with Leon Cordero, a Spanish painter living in the country, from 1870-1874, until Cordero died in 1874.

 He married Altagracia Vallejo in 1882, who modeled for several portraits, and together they would go on to have seven children: Constancia Mercedes (b.
 1883), María Luisa (b.
 1885), Juan Pedro (b.
 1886), María Altagracia (b.
 1888), Ana Teresa (b.
 1889), Luis Rafael (b.
 1890) and Julio Alfredo (b.
 1893).
 Those who treated Luis Desangles familiarly called him Sisito.

 In 1883 he opened an art workshop in Santo Domingo, Casa-Taller, on Padre Billini street, where he instructed many of the great names that go on to define the early era of art in the country.
 In short time, Desangles’s workshop became a cultural epicenter of the city where intellectuals like Eugenio Maria de Hostos, Francisco Henríquez y Carvajal, Américo Lugo, José Rufino Reyes, and Emilio Prud'Homme gathered.
 His house-workshop became an environment of learning and bohemian artistic encounters.
 Artists and intellectuals often met there.

 Desangles worked as a teacher of various disciplines: in addition to teaching art, he gave musical instruction as a musician with command of various instruments; he established a gymnasium where he taught exercise classes; and he’s remembered as one of the first collectors of pre-Hispanic objects, colonial antiquities and works of art of his time.